Breast screening

 3. Breast screening after 70

-However, you can continue to have breast screening every three years if you contact your local breast screening unit and ask for it.
-In Scotland, this option has been limited to women until their 75th birthday and women of any age who have previously had breast cancer, as the service continues to recover from the impact of COVID-19.
+However, in some parts of the UK you can continue to have breast screening every 3 years if you contact your local breast screening unit and ask for it.

 Your GP surgery can put you in touch with your local breast screening clinic or you can look them up online.